wirt-ee/wirt-ee.github.io/docs/reports/compute/server-hardware/index.md

 # Server hardware: RAID and disks

-Commands from the estate's server floors — HP SmartArray, LSI/Broadcom MegaRAID, 3ware, Areca, Dell MD arrays, an ETERNUS, external SAS shelves — and the disks behind them: SAS, SATA, SSD.
+Commands from the environment's server floors — HP SmartArray, LSI/Broadcom MegaRAID, 3ware, Areca, Dell MD arrays, an ETERNUS, external SAS shelves — and the disks behind them: SAS, SATA, SSD.
 Controller CLI tools are each a dialect; this page is the phrasebook.
 Hostnames are placeholders; the numbers in the cache-policy sections are real benchmark results, kept because they settle arguments.

 ## HP SmartArray (hpacucli / hpssacli / ssacli)